Monitor Pipeline File Processing

 StepsList of steps in the pipeline.

 Attempt LogsLists logs that show information about each attempt to run the step.
 For each attempt, three logs are shown.
 Basic Log shows log messages for a specific test attempt.
 JSON Log shows Basic Log data in JSON format with additional data such as taskId and workflow.
-JSON Tree shows the same data as the JSON Log, but is arranged in an expandable/collapsable tree format.
+JSON Tree shows the same data as the JSON Log, but is arranged in an expandable/collapsible tree format.

 The following show examples of the different logs.